Pluralistic: Even if you think AI search could be good, it won't be good (15 May 2024)

 https://pluralistic.net/2023/05/15/finnegans-snooze/#dirty-old-town

 Google doesn't fear competition, it doesn't fear regulation, and it also doesn't fear rival technologies.
-Google and its fellow Big Tech cartel members have expanded IP law to allow it to prevent third parties from reverse-engineer, hacking, or scraping its services.
+Google and its fellow Big Tech cartel members have expanded IP law to allow it to prevent third parties from reverse-engineering, hacking, or scraping its services.
 Google doesn't have to worry about ad-blocking, tracker blocking, or scrapers that filter out Google's lucrative, low-quality results:

 https://locusmag.com/2020/09/cory-doctorow-ip/